global-asp/asp-source/en/0328_the-tree-that-saved-the-village-of-ombalantu.md

 uncle.
 He was taking his cow to the water.
 Thaimi called out, "Run, uncle, run!
-Men are coming to steal our cattle and burn our village.“
+Men are coming to steal our cattle and burn our village."
 The man shouted at his cow and made her run towards the village.